Partitioning of a graph into induced subgraphs not containing prescribed cliques: Introduction

-As we mentioned Catlin proved that if $H$ is neither an complete graph nor a odd cycle, then $H$ has a proper $\Delta(H)$-coloring for which one of the color classes is a maximum independent set of $H$~\cite{Catlin}.
-One can ask for a given graph $G$ under assumption of the Borodin-Kostochka conjecture, is there any $(\Delta(H)-1)$-coloring of $H$ such that one of the color classes is a maximum independent set of $H$?
-One can easily construct a graph $H_0$ with $\Delta(H_0)\geq 9$ and $\omega(H_0)\leq \Delta(H_0)-1$ such that there is not any $(\Delta(H_0)-1)$-coloring of $H_0$ for which one of the color classes is a maximum independent set of $H_0$.
-For example consider $K_8$ and for each vertex of $K_8$, say $v_i$, add two new vertices $w_i, w'_i$ and join them $v_i$.
-The result graph $H_0$ has $\Delta(H_0)=9$, $\chi(H_0)=8$, and $\alpha(G)=16$.
-The graph $H_0$ has a unique independent set of cardinality $16$, which can not be a color class for any $9$-coloring of $H_0$.
+As we mentioned Catlin proved that if $H$ is a graph with $\Delta(H)\geq 3$ and without $K_{\Delta(H)+1}$ as a subgraph, then $H$ has a proper $\Delta(H)$-coloring for which one of the color classes is a maximum independent set of $H$~\cite{Catlin}.
+One can ask for a given graph $H$ with the chromatic number at most $\Delta(H)-1$, is there any $(\Delta(H)-1)$-coloring of $H$ such that one of the color classes is a maximum independent set of $H$?
+It is easy to see that the answer is negative.
+For example for $n\geq 2$ consider the complete $K_n$ and for each vertex of $K_n$, say $v_i$, add two new vertices $w_i, w'_i$ and join them to $v_i$.
+The resulting graph $H_0$ has $\Delta(H_0)=n+1$, $\chi(H_0)=n$, and $\alpha(G)=2n$.
+The graph $H_0$ has a unique independent set of cardinality $2n$, which can not be a color class for any $(\Delta(H_0)-1)$-coloring of $H_0$.